babaniyi/babaniyi.github.io/_pages/about.md

 I completed my Masters' in Quantitative Economics from the [Autonomous University of Barcelona](https://uab.cat) and [University of Paris Pantheon-Sorbonne ](https://www.pantheonsorbonne.fr/en) under the Erasmus program.

-I received the Erasmus Mundus scholarship grant of €42k in 2017 and was accepted to the Google Africa Developer Scholarship in 2021.
-Prior to that, I was awarded the Outstanding Academic Accomplishment award by Dr. Bukola Saraki Foundation in 2016, NIIT scholarship in 2015 and Kingshouse Learning Center to study Computer Engineering in 2012.
+I received the `Erasmus Mundus` scholarship grant of €42k in 2017 and was accepted to the Google Africa Developer Scholarship in 2021.
+Prior to that, I was awarded the Outstanding Academic Accomplishment award by `Dr. Bukola Saraki Foundation` in 2016, `NIIT` scholarship in 2015 and `Kingshouse Learning Center` to study Computer Engineering in 2012.

-My current interests are in applying machine and reinforcement learning to solve business problems, deploying recommendation systems and designing experiments to serve customers at scale.
+My current interests are in applying machine to solve business problems.
+I particularly enjoy deploying recommendation systems, designing experiments and forecasting models to serve customers at scale.

 <!-- ![image alt >](/images/profile.jpeg) -->